encointer/book/src/testnet-gesell-tutorial.md

 ./target/release/encointer-node-notee list-meetups
 ```
 At ATTESTING, the run function performs the meetup by getting each participants claims and attesting eachother.

 To know in what phase the chain is, you can call:
 ```bash
 ./target/release/encointer-node-notee get-phase
 ```
 You should see either REGISTERING, ASSIGNING or ATTESTING.

 A phase is ~10 min long so one whole cycle is 30 min.
 You can jump to the next phase on the local chain by running:
 ```bash
 ./target/release/encointer-node-notee next-phase
 ```
 Another way is to run the phase script in a seperate shell which switches phase every 10 blocks.
 You can add the option: --node_url wss://gesell.encointer.org to the phase script if you are working with the remote chain.

+To define in what region the community shall be issued, we use the geojson standard to define a set of meetup places and add some meta-information about the community.
+You can use geojson.io to select meetup places on a map (define a few "Points").
+Make sure that you select places that are >100m apart.
+You also need to keep this minimal distance from other registered communities.

+The number of locations that you should define depends on the size of the population N you'd like to bootstrap.
+As a rule of thumb, there should be at least N locations in order to guarantee reasonable randomization.
+As a maximum of 12 people can attend the same meetup the hard lower limit is N/12.

+Every local community needs a trusted setup.
+A trustworthy group of 3-12 local people will hold the bootstrapping ceremony publicly.
+These bootstrappers need to be defined in the metadata block of the specfile.

 At every subsequent ceremony you can add a few participants more but it is important to maintain reputation.
 At least 3/4 of all participants need to have attended the previous ceremony.
 So you can only grow your population at a pace that allows to build reputation.